ankurkrr/Financial-Analysis-Agents/README.md

    - Open the project's `.env` file and add the following entry (replace with your key):

-     GEMINI_API=YOUR_GEMINI_API_KEY
+     GEMINI_API_KEY=YOUR_GEMINI_API_KEY
    - Also ensure the `BASE_URL` and `GEMINI_MODEL` variables are present.
 Example:

      BASE_URL=https://generativelanguage.googleapis.com/v1beta/
      GEMINI_MODEL=models/gemma-3-27b-it
-   - The app expects `GEMINI_API` to contain the API key used to authenticate requests to the Generative Language API.
+   - The app expects `GEMINI_API_KEY` to contain the API key used to authenticate requests to the Generative Language API.
+If you want to run a local model instead, you can configure the Ollama adapter (see `app/llm/ollama_llm.py`).
 3. Notes on usage:

    - This project provides an integration module at `app/llm/gemini_llm.py` which uses the configured `BASE_URL`, `GEMINI_MODEL`, and `GEMINI_API` to call Gemini.